 The implant is a great option for women who want long-acting, reversible birth control that they don’t need to think about every day, Dr. Brant says.
 Unlike the IUD, it doesn’t require a pelvic exam or vaginal procedure, which is a plus for many women.

-The implant can also be used immediately after giving birth and while breastfeeding, making it a good choice for moms who have their hands full.
+The implant can also be used immediately after giving birth and while breastfeeding, making it a good choice for people who are nursing.

 So while you can certainly keep chanting NOBABYNOBABY, you can also rest assured that with a birth control implant, you’re in good hands.
 (Or arms.)